sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_global_options.rst

-    SetMaxCPU("SSE2") #reports at most SSE2 processor (even if AVX2 is available) SetMaxCPU("avx,sse4.1-") #limits to avx2 but explicitely removes reporting sse4.1 support SetMaxCPU("none,avx2+") #limits to plain C, then switches on AVX2-only support
+    SetMaxCPU("SSE2") #reports at most SSE2 processor (even if AVX2 is available) SetMaxCPU("avx,sse4.1-") #limits to avx2 but explicitely removes reporting sse4.1 support SetMaxCPU("none,avx2+") #limits to plain C, then switches on AVX2-only support SetMaxCPU("avx512base+") # Forcibly switches on AVX512 Base support, for users of old AVX512 CPU.

 OnCPU
 ~~~~~